 - NATS/NDR.
-The NDR is recognised in the East of England Plan and through the Regional Funding Allocation and is a major scheme in the Local Transport Plan - junction improvements on the A47 Norwich Southern bypass, in particular at Longwater, Thickthorn and Postwick - A140 Long Stratton Bypass will be funded mainly by housing and commercial development - 5.47 Supported strategic improvements to aid delivery and economic success are: - A11 dualling at Elveden, programmed for 2013 - A47 improvements to reduce the significant stretches that remain single carriageway - improvement to rail services to London to reduce journey times and improve reliability - further improvements to services on the Ely/Cambridge line - the implementation of the East West rail link to provide enhance services to central, southern and western England
+The NDR is recognised in the East of England Plan.
+Prior to changes in regional planning and government funding regimes, the NDR was supported through the Regional Funding Allocation and achieved 'programme entry' status.
+It is a major scheme in the Local Transport Plan and is included in the Department for Transport's Development Pool. - junction improvements, including public transport priority, on the A47 Norwich Southern bypass, in particular at Longwater, Thickthorn and Postwick - A140 Long Stratton Bypass will be funded mainly by housing and commercial development

+5.48 Supported strategic improvements to aid delivery and economic success are:

+- A11 dualling at Elveden, programmed for 2013 - A47 improvements to reduce the significant stretches that remain single carriageway - improvement to rail services to London to reduce journey times and improve reliability - further improvements to services on the Ely/Cambridge line - the implementation of the East West rail link to provide enhance services to central, southern and western England - further improvements to services on the Bittern and Wherry Lines including new stations at Rackheath and Broadland Business Park and the investigation of tram train services - improvements to Norwich International Airport to expand business opportunities and provide for a wide range of international and domestic destinations

-- further improvements to services on the Bittern and Wherry Lines including new stations at Rackheath and Broadland Business Park and the investigation of tram train services - improvements to Norwich International Airport to expand business opportunities and provide for a wide range of international and domestic destinations - 5.48 The levels of growth in the Joint Core Strategy will require that the consequent need to travel is managed.
-Ensuring that all residents have good access to local jobs, services and failities, preferably by either walking or cycling will reduce the need to travel and promote healthier lifestyles.
-For longer trips and in rural areas where there are fewer local services and employment opportunities. public transport will be promoted.
-To comply with the East of England Plan and sustainability objectives of the Joint Core Strategy, public transport will be prioritised, particularly in the urban areas.
-To meet the diversity of travel need, there has to be new and innovative ways of providing public transport including: - high quality rapid bus services, in and around the city - maximising the use of the local rail network to serve existing communities and locations for large-scale growth - promotion and wider use of community transport schemes - greater use of non-scheduled services such as flexi-bus and dial-a-ride services - 5.49 In rural areas there will remain a reliance on the private car, but the impacts on the Norwich urban area can be minimised by promotion and improvement of the already extensive network of Park and Ride sites which are an integral part of the NATS.
-Rural car dependency will be monitored and ameliorated by the development of appropriate transport and planning responses.
+5.49 The levels of growth in the Joint Core Strategy will require that the consequent need to travel is managed.
+Travel planning and smarter choices initiatives will be promoted to ensure that all residents have good access to local jobs, services and facilities, preferably by either walking or cycling will reduce the need to travel and promote healthier lifestyles.
+For longer trips and in rural areas where there are fewer local services and employment opportunities, public transport will be promoted.
+To comply with sustainability objectives public transport will be prioritised, particularly in the urban areas.
+To meet the diversity of travel need, there has to be new and innovative ways of providing public transport including:

-5.50 Fast broadband connections are an increasingly important requirement to serve all development.
+- high quality rapid bus services, in and around the city - maximising the use of the local rail network to serve existing communities and locations for large-scale growth - promotion and wider use of community transport schemes - greater use of non-scheduled services such as flexi-bus and dial-a-ride services

+- 5.50 In rural areas there will remain a reliance on the private car, but the impacts on the Norwich urban area can be minimised by promotion and improvement of the already extensive network of Park and Ride sites which are an integral part of the NATS.
+Rural car dependency will be monitored and ameliorated by the development of appropriate transport and planning responses. - 5.51 Fast broadband connections and telecommunications are an increasingly important requirement to serve all development.
 New development should contribute to the creation of a comprehensive and effective network in both urban and rural areas to promote economic competitiveness and to reduce the need to travel.

-- Planning Policy Guidance 13 (PPG13) Transport - Norfolk's 2nd Local Transport Plan (2006-2011) - Norwich Area Transportation Strategy - East of England Regional Assembly: Regional Funding Allocation - East of England Plan Policies T1-T15 and NR1
+- Planning Policy Guidance 13 (PPG13) Transport - Norfolk's 2nd Local Transport Plan (2006-2011) - Norwich Area Transportation Strategy - East of England Regional Assembly: Regional Funding Allocation - East of England Plan Policies T1-T15 and NR1 - JCS Transport Strategy Report (Jan 2010) - Baseline Conditions Report JCS Submission (January 2010)